MassiveStorage/MassiveStorage/README.md

+# Aperture-Science - We Love Testing

-I'm MassiveStorage, software developer and system administrator.
+Hi, I'm MassiveStorage, software developer and system administrator.
+Currently I'm working as a system administrator

 Technologies I'm using: